 Up in the clouds on the 55th floor of the Rialto at Chef Shannon Bennett’s newish location for his Vue de Monde restaurant, considered one of Melbourne’s best, we sat on leather chairs covered in kangaroo skins at a black leather table featuring a rock collection (concealing salt and pepper among other things) and Christofle cutlery resting on twigs.
 Partly due to a tightly packed scheduled (including a shoot scheduled that afternoon and a restaurant that evening) we ate the one-hour three-course lunch at a restaurant famed for its hours-long degustation menus, punctuated by delicious surprises.
 In hindsight we realized it’s most certainly more of a dinner destination.
 The dishes were some of the most delightful-looking we had, artfully presented once again, with the beauteous miniature spring flowers that are in culinary fashion.
 Unfortunately, the visual feast didn’t fully translate to exciting eating and the dishes didn’t really excite.
 The service was also disappointing.
 When inquiring how the two different pieces of Wagyu beef placed in front of us were cooked, the waiter replied with a smirk, “very well”.
 If only it was true, one piece, which we assumed was slow-roasted was overcooked and dry (the other piece which we guessed was sous vide was sublime).
 The aloof and condescending service by waiters who appeared to double as landscape gardeners, constantly rearranging the rocks on the table and taking little interest in whether we enjoyed our food, didn’t really endear us to the place, regardless of its lofty reputation.
 Nor the pressure for guests doing the one-hour lunch to leave the moment their time was up.
 Asking ourselves the classic question “would we go back?”, we’d answer a qualified yes, but only for dinner.
 Yes, we’re still intrigued.

 Vue de Monde wasn’t our last meal in Melbourne.
-More reviews on a different kind of restaurant in our next post…
+More reviews on our experiences eating out in Melbourne at different kinds of restaurants in our next posts…

 We dined at these restaurants on an assignment for Asia’s Lifestyle+Travel magazine; some of this text appeared in the resulting story ‘Mouthwatering Melbourne’ in the Nov-Dec 2010 issue.